mikewest/internetdrafts/first-party-cookies/draft.md

 ## Mashups and Widgets

 The `First-Party` attribute is inappropriate for some important use-cases.
-In particular, note that content which is intended to be embedded in a third-party context (social networking widgets or commenting services, for instance) will lose access to first-party cookies, which may prevent it from acting in the intended way.
-Concretely, you wouldn't be able to share directly to a social network from a news article if your session cookie was first-party.
+In particular, note that content intended for embedding in a third-party context (social networking widgets or commenting services, for instance) will not have access to first-party cookies.
+Non-first-party cookies may be required in order to provide seamless functionality that relies on a user's state.

+Likewise, some forms of Single-Sign On might require authentication in a third-party context; these mechanisms will not function as intended with first-party cookies.

 # Privacy Considerations